Shipping agency: Tasks and responsibilities

-Succinctly, the term shipping agent refers to the relationship between the principal (in this case the shipping company conveying the goods) and its representative.
+The term "shipping agent" refers to the relationship between the principal (in this case the shipping company conveying the goods) and its representative.
 The principal, expressly or impliedly, authorizes the agent to work under his control and on his behalf.

 The responsibilities/competencies as well as the remuneration of the agent may be explicitly entered into a contract which has been concluded between himself and the ship owner.
 This practice is very common in the cargo trade, booking agents, etc.

 The duties of a cargo broker are similar to those of a shipping agent, but may also vary.
 For example, a cargo broker will also book outward cargo and inform the shippers on which quay and when the goods are to be presented and when loading and unloading is due to start.
 He will draw up booking lists according to the incoming bookings and ensure that the manifest department collects the shipping documents (shipping permits, bills of lading) which are necessary to commence the loading and unloading operations.
 The collected documents are also compared with the booking lists.